Political literacy: U.S. political system

-The "Rule of Law" restricts the arbitrary exercise of power by subordinating it to well-defined and established laws.
+The rule of law restricts the arbitrary exercise of power by subordinating it to well-defined and established laws.

-The Universal Right to Vote is called "suffrage" (also called the universal franchise, general suffrage, and ordinary person's common suffrage).
+The universal right to vote is called suffrage (also called the universal franchise, general suffrage, and ordinary person's common suffrage).
 It means giving the right to vote to all adult citizens, regardless of wealth, income, gender, social status, race, ethnicity, or any other restriction, subject only to relatively minor exceptions.

 In a democratic republic such as the United States of America, the accepted practice is for everyone to vote.
 Some voters are better educated than others.
-That means that election results are the product of the average consensus.
+Election results are thus the product of the average consensus.
 A better educated and informed electorate presumably produces a better government.
 If more uneducated and uninformed voters participate, the average drops, and the result is a more deficient government.

 Therefore, one of society's goals is to raise education and information among the electorate.
 However, some people and politicians prefer to exploit voter ignorance and deficiencies for personal gain at the expense of better governance.

 The rule of law implies all are intended to be understood and comprehend by everyone under the principle that ignorance of the law is no excuse.

+Self-governance

 One of the many challenges in American democracy is supporting citizens by ensuring they have sufficient time and opportunity to engage their responsibilities as citizens.
 How much time does a citizen voter need to engage their responsibility for self-governance?

 To answer that question requires attention to a hierarchy of other questions:

 What does it take to ensure a good life for a given citizen and their responsibilities?